There’s something so simple, so elegant, and so gourmet about a charcuterie and cheese board.

 Pro tip: Slice all but the soft cheeses ahead of time to make it easier on your guests.

 - Danish blue

 Remember the most important rule: quality over quantity.
-Find a specialty market or deli near you and, again, stick to four flavorful meats to balance out your cheese choices.
+Find a specialty market or deli near you and, again, stick to between two and four flavorful meats to balance out your cheese choices.
 Here are a handful of popular charcuterie choices.